-One could argue there are three main pillars to automated liquid handling systems -- precision, throughput, integration.
+The main pillars to automated liquid handling systems include precision, throughput, integration.

-New technologies and emerging applications, such as those arising during the COVID-19 pandemic, have helped motivate the integration side of automated systems.
-In life science research labs, this integration takes the form of routine sample prep and liquid dispensing.
+Emerging applications, such as those arising during the COVID-19 pandemic, have helped motivate the integration side of automated systems.
+In the life science research lab, this integration takes the form of routine sample prep and liquid dispensing.
 In the clinical research lab, integration is enabling higher throughput of sample separations and analysis.
 In the diagnostics lab, integration is helping drive new technologies focused on rapid screening for viruses and other targets.
-Here are a selection of new liquid handling products for the range of scales and types of lab workflow integration.
+Here are a selection of new liquid handling products for enhanced lab workflow integration.